Marketing collateral

 In marketing and sales, marketing collateral is a collection of media used to support the sales of a product or service.
 Historically, the term "collateral" specifically referred to brochures or sell sheets developed as sales support tools.
 These sales aids are intended to make the sales effort easier and more effective.

-The brand of the company usually presents itself by way of its collateral to enhance its brand through a consistent message and other media, and must use a balance of information, promotional content, and entertainment.
+Companies present their brand through marketing collateral, which reinforces a consistent message across various media, and must balance informative, promotional, and entertaining content.

 Common examples

 There are many items that come under marketing collateral, some common items are:

 Sales brochures and other printed product information

 These are print materials that summarize a product's or service's main features and benefits and include a persuasive call to action.
 They are often distributed to potential customers through direct mail, trade shows, or sales representatives.
 They aim to increase awareness and adoption of the product or service by providing relevant and concise information.